 As to the auctioneer his goal is to maximize the revenue.
-It is possible to show that (Fragnelli (2005)):
+It is possible to show1 that (Fragnelli (2005)):

-- 1. in case of private evaluations we have English auction \sim Dutch auction \sim First price auction \sim Second price auction - 2. in case of common evaluations we have English auction \succ Second price auction \succ Dutch auction \sim First price auction where we use \succ to denote a greater expected revenue and \sim to denote the same expected revenue.
+- 1. in case of private evaluations we have English auction \sim Dutch auction \sim First price auction \sim Second price auction - 2. in case of common evaluations we have English auction \succ Second price auction \succ Dutch auction \sim First price auction

 As to the bidders an optimal strategy (Fragnelli (2005)) is a strategy that guarantees a bidder the highest expected outcome.
-We comment on this for each type of auction we deal with.
-We note that the naming convention we use is not universally accepted since, for instance, in Klemperer (2002) page 181 what we call a sealed-bid auction is termed Dutch auction.
+We comment on this for each type of auction we deal with2.